isislovecruft/patternsinthevoid/content/hacking/replacing-a-thinkpad-bootflash-chip.md

 make sure you've specified the chip number as is written on the top of the chip.

+> Flashing: `flashrom -r` means read the current contents, ie. save a backup
+> of the factory BIOS, for future reference.
+Note that ThinkPad BIOSes are
+> tied to the particular mainboard so save yours, because no other ThinkPad
+> BIOS works on your mainboard.  if you lose it and coreboot doesn't work then
+> you have to get another mainboard.
+>
+> The flashrom -w command is the one that actually writes to the chip. -- Peter

 ### How can I set write-protect on the bootflash chip from hardware?

 Solder a bridge between pins 3 and 4 on the bootflash chip (`MX25L1605D`).
 My